Apriori Knowledge in an Era of Computational Opacity: The Role of AI in Mathematical Discovery

 \subsection{Main Claim}

-With all these examples in mind, we claim the following.
+With such examples in mind, we offer the following as a response to our Main Question posed in ~\ref{sec:intro}.

-\underline{Main Claim 1}: If we want genuine mathematical knowledge directly from the testimony of a computer, then what the computer is doing must be mathematically transparent to us (as in the case of the Four Color Theorem).
-If what a computer is doing is \textit{not} transparent to us (as in the case of typical DNNs or LLMs) then we cannot \textit{directly} get genuine mathematical knowledge from the output of a computer, even though we can directly gain a type of inductively justified belief from it.
-However, even if we do not directly acquire mathematical knowledge from the testimony of a computer, if the computer outputs a human-checkable proof, example, or counterexample, then upon checking it we do gain genuine mathematical knowledge (though not directly, insofar as human checking was required.)
+\begin{quote} \textbf{Main Claim 1}: If we want to acquire apriori mathematical knowledge directly from the output of a computer, then what the computer is doing must be mathematically transparent to us (as in the case of the 4CT).
+If what a computer is doing is \textit{not} mathematically transparent to us (as in the case of typical DNNs or LLMs) then we cannot directly acquire apriori mathematical knowledge from the output of a computer, even though we may be able to gain a type of inductively justified belief from it.
+However, even if we do not directly acquire apriori mathematical knowledge from the output of a computer, if the computer outputs a human-checkable proof, example, or counterexample, then upon checking it appropriately, we do gain apriori mathematical knowledge (though not directly from the output of the computer, insofar as human checking was required.) \end{quote}